basakkcgl/whoisBasak/index.md

 # So, who is Basak ?

-I want to create machines that are smarter than humans.
-I try to do that by *'translating'* what we know from neuroscience into machines.
+I want to create machines that are better (more efficient and robust in learning) than humans.
+I try to achieve that by *'translating'* what we know from neuroscience into machines.
+And sometimes I go the other way around, and look into latest deep learning methods to understand brain.

 ## A short bio, aka. trajectory of my highly nonlinear curiosty (and so, the career followed) from 2011 to now: